Today the La Moine River of west-central Illinois is a modest stream in an often overlooked part of the state.

 Area waters have historically supported a moderate diversity of aquatic species, including 60 species of fishes, 17 species of native mussels (all of them relatively common), and 12 species of large crustaceans, including the virile crayfish.

 Shrinking habitats means that the surviving populations of many species are small, which leaves them more vulnerable to future environmental upsets.
-Among the plants, around 103 prairie species occur at such low population levels in Illinois that their survival in the state is officially considered endangered or threatened; 11 of these have been reported from within the La Moine basin.
-The vast majority of these “E&T” plant species known from the La Moine basin today survive mostly in Illinois Nature Preserves and other protected high-quality habitats.
+Among the plants, around 103 prairie species occur at such low population levels in Illinois that their survival in the state is officially considered threatened or endangered; 11 of these have been reported from within the La Moine basin.
+The vast majority of these “T & E” plant species known from the La Moine basin today survive mostly in Illinois Nature Preserves and other protected high-quality habitats.

 Amphibians and reptiles have not fared well since settlement.
 Amphibian biodiversity remains fairly high, although the populations of many species have declined.
 Reptile species have suffered more.
 Five turtle species remain present in the area, but one and possibly two or more have been extirpated.
 One of two lizard species that probably dwelt in the area have become very rare.